COMP1005/COMP1005old2.github.io/episodes/prac00.md

 ### Activity 5 - Updating the README

-You now have five programs in the Prac1 directory.
+You now have a program and a README in the Prac00 directory.
 Enter the name of each of them along with a description under “Contents” in the README file.

 ### Activity 6 - Making and submitting a zip file